 Charles Bove Brut (Loire Valley, France)

-A remarkable sparkling Vouvray that is exotic and nuanced, but still refined enough to quench even the Champagne lover’s pallete without breaking the bank.
+A remarkable sparkling Vouvray that is exotic and nuanced, but refined enough to quench even the Champagne lover’s pallete without breaking the bank.
 It’s as bright and cheery as your holiday season should be this year, so grab a glass!

 Cleto Chiarli e Figli Lambrusco Vecchia Modena 2012 (Italy)